bfeif/personal-website/content/posts/geographical-indexing-explained-with-python-code.md

 Geohash is quite powerful: it's simple, fast, and importantly, the geohash strings preserve spatial hierarchy (i.e. if your house is in the level 3 geohash `"t1a"`, then it is also in the level 2 geohash `"t1"`, and in the level 1 geohash `"t"`).
 However, you might have noticed a few issues with it by now...

-First, while the Z-order curve is convenient, it does not preserve guaranteed proximity between latitude-longitude pairs.
-Due to edge effects, two locations that are close in physical distance are not guaranteed to be close in their computed geohash strings; furthermore, due to the nature of the Z-order curve, two locations that are close in their geohash string might not be close in physical distance.
+First, while the Z-order curve is convenient, it does not guarantee proximity between latitude-longitude pairs; particularly, due to edge effects, two locations that are close in physical distance are not guaranteed to be close in their computed geohash strings.
+Furthermore, due to the "zig-zag" nature of the Z-order curve, two locations that are close in their geohash string might not be close in physical distance.

 --> insert image of edge effects